Wahe3bru/mm-github-pages-starter/_posts/2019-08-20-updating-data-whilst-iterating-rows.md

 - `pd.DateFrame.ix`
 These are possibe methods
 - `pd.DataFrame.loc`
-but the recommendation was to use `pd.DataFrame.at`
+but the _recommendation_ was to use `pd.DataFrame.at`

-Using this knowledge, this is how i solved my problem:
+Using this knowledge, this is how I solved my problem:
 ```python
 from pandas.api.types import is_datetime64_any_dtype as is_datetime